cran/OpenImageR/README.md

 ## OpenImageR
 <br>

 The OpenImageR package is an image processing library.
 It includes functions for image preprocessing, filtering and image recognition.
-More details on the functionality of OpenImageR can be found in the package Documentation and Vignettes.
+More details on the functionality of OpenImageR can be found in the Vignettes and in the package Documentation.
 <br><br>